-Viva Edexcel GCSE Spanish (higher) written by Rachel Hawkes and Christopher Lillington;
+Viva Edexcel GCSE Spanish (higher) written by Rachel Hawkes and Christopher Lillington.

-Each student has access to a copy of the Viva textbook

-in class and will continue to use the grammar and translation workbook (Viva), purchased in Y9, for extra practice.
+Each student has access to a copy of the Viva textbook in class and is required to purchase a grammar and translation workbook (Viva) for extra practice.
 Students will also be given access to Active Learn, an online programme which is mainly used for homework, extra listening and reading exercises and to practise vocabulary and various grammar points.

 The course has a communicative approach and focuses on the 4 language skills (Listening, Speaking, Reading and Writing) as well as grammar structures.
-Role plays, picture based discussions, conversations in TL, translations, transcriptions (dictations) activities and the use of authentic resources (including literary texts, songs, poems, films, letters, articles) are an integral part of language teaching in our school.
+Role plays, picture-based discussions, conversations in TL, translations, transcriptions (dictations) activities and the use of authentic resources (including literary texts, songs, poems, films, letters, articles) are an integral part of language teaching in our school.

-Pupils in Year 10 will complete exam style tasks at the end of each unit of study to provide them with practice opportunities before their real assessments in Year 11.
+Pupils in Year 9 and 10 will complete exam style tasks at the end of each unit of study to provide them with practice opportunities before their official assessments in Year 11.